Included in this guide:

-The best gravel bike shoes are an amalgamation of road cycling shoes and mountain bike shoes, cherrypicking key features from each to create the perfect mix of weight, stiffness, durability and grip.
+The best gravel bike shoes are an amalgamation of the best cycling shoes for road cycling with a healthy dose of features borrowed from the mountain biking footwear, such as two-bolt cleat compatibility and outsoles grippy enough to walk on.
+Gravel shoes cherry-pick key features from each side to create the perfect mix of comfort, weight, stiffness, durability and grip.

 Scroll down for our look at the best gravel bike shoes, or if you're after buying advice, you can skip to our guide on how to choose the best gravel bike shoes.